 At times, we sell contingent or withdrawable capacity.
 Contingent or withdrawable capacity is sold to customers who agree that the capacity may be unavailable under certain conditions.
 The customer is then responsible for replacing the capacity that is withdrawn or otherwise unavailable.
 This way, we avoid making expensive purchases of capacity to meet our obligations to customers.
-We may base the amounts of withdrawable or contingent capacity on amounts that the powerplants may generate under the best water conditions.
-We can only supply the capacity that the powerplants actually generate.
-Western may sell energy associated with peaking power rather than requiring its return.
+We may base the amounts of withdrawable or contingent capacity on amounts that the power plants may generate under the best water conditions.
+We can only supply the capacity that the power plants actually generate.
+WAPA may sell energy associated with peaking power rather than requiring its return.

 Seasonal sales include power generated or made available to customers only during certain seasons of the year.